 Using This Data Loss Prevention Checklist

-The specifics of how to prevent data loss in your organization depends on a variety of factors—including the type of hardware and software you use, and the level of data complexity in your organization.
-Therefore, it’s impossible to create a data loss prevention checklist that will apply to every organization.
+The specifics of how to prevent data loss in your district depend on a variety of factors—including the type of hardware and software you use and the level of data complexity in your domain.
+Therefore, it’s impossible to create a data loss prevention checklist that will apply to every district.
 Hopefully, this checklist gives you a solid framework for planning and tackling your data loss prevention strategy.

-It’s important to note that if your team uses cloud applications, such as G Suite, Office 365, Slack, Dropbox, etc. and you’re relying on firewalls to protect your data from loss, chances are high that your data is exposed.
-As discussed in step one, there are many locations where data may be located, and each of these locations represent a potential for loss.
-Many information security professionals don’t fully realize the unique challenges of securing data in the cloud as compared to other locations, such as in on-premise servers and employees’ desktops.
+It’s important to note that if your team uses cloud applications, such as Google Workspace, Microsoft 365, Zoom, WebEx, Slack, Dropbox, etc. and you’re relying on firewalls to protect your data from loss, chances are high that your data is exposed.
+As discussed in step one, there are many locations where data may be located, and each of these locations represents a potential for loss.
+Many district technology professionals that we talk with on a daily basis don’t fully realize the unique challenges of securing data in the cloud as compared to on-premises.

-The unique challenges of securing your organization’s sensitive information in the cloud are important, but not insurmountable!
+The unique challenges of securing your district’s sensitive information in the cloud are important, but not insurmountable!

-Sign up for a free cloud data loss prevention risk assessment today, and we’ll help you determine where you have DLP risks in your cloud environment in a matter of hours.
+Sign up for a free cloud data loss prevention audit today, and we’ll help you determine where you have DLP risks in your cloud environment in a matter of hours.